 We share that a specific road safety goal has been mentioned in the zero draft in the "Introduction and proposed goals and targets on sustainable development for the Post-2015 Development Agenda".
 Read more.

 YOURS CORE Group Representative for South East Asia Dr Naren Nallapeta is a trained surgeon and a member of the International Federation of Medical Students' Association (IMFSA), the biggest association of medication professionals around the world.
-He is also passionate about road safety and on the basis of this, attended the 63rd IMFSA General Assembly in Taiwan with the mission of sharing road safety for the Post-2015 Agenda.
+He is also passionate about road safety and on the basis of this, attended the 63rd IMFSA General Assembly in Taiwan, Province of China, with the mission of sharing road safety for the Post-2015 Agenda.
 Read more.

 Within this process, YOURS' Ambassador on the Post 2015 Development Agenda, Mr Aakash Shah has been leading an advocacy push to reach out to permanent missions at the United Nations calling for specific support on targets in the Sustainable Development Agenda and involvment in the High Level Conference on Road Safety in Brasilia.
 Read the letter sent to permanent missions across the UN here.